-Old Town of Fussen is one of the most attractive squares in the whole region.
-Around 700-years old, this town is located in the middle of some of the best holiday destinations in the Alps.
+The Old Town of Fussen is one of the most attractive squares in the whole region.
+Around 700 years old, this town is in the middle of some of the best holiday destinations in the Alps.

 Featuring a beautiful fountain in the center, the old town square is surrounded by half-timbered houses.
 The natural beauty and cozy atmosphere make it a major attraction for locals and tourists.

-No matter when you visit, the town conducts regular tours of the city, churches, and museums all across the year to keep visitors occupied and entertained.
+No matter when you visit, the town regularly tours the city, churches, and museums throughout the year to keep visitors occupied and entertained.

 See Related: Real, Magical Castles in Fairytales to Visit